SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

      Used to compute the 'checksums' for individual log reocrd

+     > Amazing, the database file itself does not have a per-page checksum, but
+     > the rollback journal file does.

    * Initial database page count(4B)

      How many pages were there in the original database file before this write-transaction.

+     > A write transaction can:
+     >
+     > 1. modify the existing database pages
+     > 2. allocating new pages
+     >
+     > For change of type 1, we store the original page in the log so that we can
+     > change it back, for 2, we simply `truncate(2)` the database file.

+     > QUES: why would SQLite store multiple segments within a single rollback
+     > journal file, this field is available in every segment, IMHO, one segment
+     > would be totally sufficient.

    * Sector Size